 Without a voice, without organisation, we are at the mercy the big corporations and their bought and paid for, political servants, whether they be Tory or Labour.

 I’m told that 200,000 working people have been forced out of the city because of high rents, and the evil ‘bedroom tax’.

 Our hospitals are choked, our schools taken over by people whose only asset is money.

 In other words, it’s ‘business as usual’ after a 30-year interregnum.
 Queen Victoria and Cecil Rhodes would be quite at home here.

 What do I want?

-I want to see the creation of local, human sized councils, with direct participation by the citizens, not corporatized councils that sell off our assets to highest bidder.
+I want to see the creation of local, human-sized councils, with direct participation by the citizens, not corporatized councils that sell off our assets to the highest bidder.